 In recent years Kyiv has seen a real street art boom, with many large-scale drawings being painted on the walls of the city buildings.
 Specifically, talented artists from Ukraine, Portugal, Argentina, Spain, Australia diluted the urban landscape of Kyiv with portraits, landscapes, and abstractions.
 With this new street art movement, the Ukrainian capital aims to take its rightful place in the world’s street art arena.

 - Dive into art

 Kyiv has various art galleries and museums.
 Some of them are located in the 19-century mansions that belonged to Ukrainian magnates of the 19th – early 20th centuries.
-In the buildings that managed to survive Bolshevic’s occupation and destruction, you can also observe not only amazing collections of art objects, paintings but also the interior and furniture of that time period.
+In the buildings that managed to survive Bolshevic’s occupation, you can also observe not only collections of art objects, paintings but also the interior and furniture of that time period.

-I especially would recommend you visit the Kyiv Museum of Russian Art which is located in the family mansion that belonged to Tereshchenko, the family of Ukrainian sugar magnates and patrons of art.
+Above all, I would recommend you visit the Kyiv Museum of Russian Art which is located in the family mansion that belonged to Tereshchenko.
+The family of Ukrainian sugar magnates and patrons of art.
 And neighboring to this museum is located one more – The Bohdan and Varvara Khanenko Museum of Arts.
-In its collection are unique paintings, sculptures, tableware, decorative art of the Ancient world, works from Western Europe and the Far East, Byzantine icons of 6th – 7th centuries, and more.
-I highly recommend all who are interested in that kind of art visiting these amazing museums.
+In its collection are unique paintings, sculptures, tableware, decorative art of the Ancient world, works from Western Europe and the Far East, Byzantine icons of the 6th – 7th centuries, and more.
+I highly recommend all who are interested in that kind of art to visit these amazing museums.

 - Go underground to the deepest metro station in the world